-Diesel trucks that are allowed in Rotterdam, still have a negative impact on air quality.
-Only a zero emission truck would have no impact.
+Diesel trucks that are allowed in Rotterdam still hurt air quality.
+Only a zero-emission truck would have no impact.
 That is why BREYTNER has signed a deal with the city’s Green Deal 010 Zero Emission City Logistics initiative.
-With their zero emission trucks BREYTNER is the perfect partner.
+With their zero-emission trucks, BREYTNER is the perfect partner.

 The trucks are modified diesel trucks.
-To my surprise BREYTNER has to buy regular diesel trucks, which are then modified.
+To my surprise, BREYTNER has to buy regular diesel trucks, which are then modified.
 The diesel engine is taken out and replaced by an electric engine and battery.
 That is why, just looking at the truck, it isn’t immediately obvious that it is an electric truck.
-But when the trucks pulls away you know immediately.
+But when the trucks pull away, you know immediately.
 It makes almost no sound!

 I’ve taken a short ride in one of the trucks and made a short video.
 Please find it below.
-Just to be sure: there is nothing wrong with the sound on your device.
+To be sure: there is nothing wrong with the sound on your device.
 It is that quiet.
 The windshield wipers actually make more noise than the engine…